hipc-book/hipc-book.github.io/_lectures/5-on-node_parallelism.md

 }
 ```

 In this example, regardless of the number of threads available to the application, this loop will only ever use 2.
-Less threads means less overhead, and thus this might improve performance of a loop, without slowing down later loops that may benefit from more threads.
+Less threads means less overhead, and thus this might improve the performance of a loop, without slowing down later loops that may benefit from more threads.

 ### Avoid implicit barriers

 As was mentioned in the previous section, there are implicit barriers at the end of all parallel regions in OpenMP.
 This means that if some threads finish their work early, they will block until all threads have finished.
-In cases there this is not required, we can instruct threads not to wait and to continue their execution.
+In cases where this is not required, we can instruct threads not to wait and to continue their execution.

 There is an explicit barrier at the end of any parallel region that cannot be removed, but we can remove the implicit barrier from a work-sharing construct with the `nowait` clause.
 Consider the `omp for` pragma in the following code sample: